 “The cloud companies are all facing challenges trying to forecast customer demand and in turn their requirements,” says Pullen.

 “They want to put network rows in and then scale within a single facility.
-They don’t want fragmented data centres.
-That means working with partners with the heft to build data centres to accommodate that demand.
-The overall trend we’re seeing is towards larger data centres.”
+They don’t want fragmented data centers.
+That means working with partners with the heft to build data centers to accommodate that demand.
+The overall trend we’re seeing is towards larger data centers.”

 While Pullen does acknowledge the term ‘digital transformation’ has become quite cliché, the reality is we’re still at the very beginning of an absolutely fundamental shift in how businesses consume IT resources.

-“Businesses look to the cloud to empower their transformations in the digital age, and data centres have become the 21st century’s most important infrastructure.
+“Businesses look to the cloud to empower their transformations in the digital age, and data centers have become the 21st century’s most important infrastructure.
 Amazon’s cloud business is growing at incredible speed, as is Microsoft’s and other larger cloud providers.
-The data centre market is racing just to keep pace with them,” says Pullen.
+The data center market is racing just to keep pace with them,” says Pullen.